-Nevertheless, please keep in mind that while you are eager to keep in touch with your student and know of his/her experiences, it is not beneficial for the student to call or email home constantly.
-If the student is regularly on the phone or internet communicating with friends and family back home, there is less opportunity and incentive for him/her to integrate into the local community.
-The more time your student spends communicating with people back home, the less time he/she is exploring his/her new surroundings, culture, and making friends with the locals.
-In fact, homesickness can be exacerbated by too much communication from home and the best remedy for homesickness is understanding and enjoying the new environment.
+Nevertheless, please keep in mind that while you are eager to keep in touch with your student and know of his/her experiences, it is not beneficial for him/her to constatnly call or email home.
+If he/she is regularly on the phone or internet communicating with friends and family back home, there is less opportunity and incentive for him/her to integrate into the local community.
+The more time your student spends communicating with people back home, the less time he/she is exploring his/her new surroundings and culture and making friends with the locals.
+In fact, homesickness can be exacerbated by too much communication from home.
+The best remedy for homesickness is understanding and enjoying the new environment.
 If your student is interested in learning the local language, immersion in that language rather than communicating extensively in English is important.
 You can encourage your student’s international learning experience by reassuring him/her that you do not expect frequent long emails or daily calls.

-There is also a phenomenon referred to as “destructive dialing”.
-This is a situation in which a student gets upset about something and calls home; the parent gets upset and calls back making the student even more upset and so on until the situation reaches a crisis point.
-Having your student plan his/her pre-departure and overcoming problems along the way is one way of already exposing him to dealing and overcoming situations by himself/herself.
-Limiting calling can also help this.
+There is also a phenomenon referred to as “destructive dialing.”
+This is a situation in which a student gets upset about something and calls home; the parent gets upset and calls back, making the student even more upset and so on until the situation reaches a crisis point.
+Allowing your student to plan his/her pre-departure and overcome problems along the way is one way of exposing him/her to dealing with situations by himself/herself.
+Limited calling can also help.
 Make it clear that while you fully support your student, you expect him/her to be resilient and resourceful enough to overcome minor road bumps along the way.

 Time your visits to your student

 If you are planning on visiting your student, try not to do so when the term is getting started.
-During these early stages, the student is getting accustomed to his/her surrounding and building a new network of friends and resources.
-Give him/her time to adjust and master his/her surrounding so that he/she might be able to show off all his/her learning when you come.
-By visiting later in the semester you are giving your student a chance to transition to life in his/her host city and relish the opportunity of showing you around.
+During these early stages, the student is getting accustomed to his/her surroundings and building a new network of friends and resources.
+Give him/her time to adjust and master his/her surroundings so that he/she might be able to show off all his/her learning when you visit.
+By visiting later in the semester, you are giving your student a chance to transition to life in his/her host city and relish the opportunity of showing you around.
 Additionally, you will have a knowledgeable guide showing you the city or country.
 You will be introduced to your student’s friends and local hangouts, given informative tours and have someone experienced in the region help plan your itinerary.

-When visiting your student it is also best if you do not undermine his/her academic commitment.
-It is especially not recommended that you pull out your student from class for vacation.
-Instead, get a copy of the student’s semester schedule and plan your trip accordingly.
+When visiting your student, it is also best if you do not undermine his/her academic commitment.
+It is especially not recommended that you pull your student from class for vacation.
+Instead, get a copy of the student’s semester schedule, and plan your trip accordingly.

-One thing we strongly discourage parents from doing is accompanying their student to the program’s location.
+We strongly discourage parents from accompanying their student to the program’s location.
 This can disrupt the program staff, as they accommodate their programs for you, and also can prevent your student from getting off to a good start.
 It can give your student a false sense of security but leave them with less confidence once you leave.
 It may also prevent them from a smooth integration among their peers.
-Believe in your students’ abilities to get along fine without you and encourage them to start of their new overseas adventures on their own.
+Believe in your students’ abilities to get along fine without you, and encourage them to start their new overseas adventures on their own.

-Culture chock can and most of the times will happen.
+Culture shock can and, most often, will happen.
 During the first few weeks, your student will encounter many new challenges.
-He/she will have to adjust to a new academic system, university process, accommodation, food, etc. Most of the situations that cause students to feel anxious are simple situations to which they will eventually adapt.
-Resist the temptation to intervene and resolve the problems for your student, intercede with host university or International Programs dept. on behalf of your student, or take extreme measures such as fly your student home.
+He/she will have to adjust to a new academic system, university process, accommodations, food, etc. Most of the situations that cause students to feel anxious are simple situations to which they will eventually adapt.
+Resist the temptation to intervene and resolve the problems for your student, intercede with host university or the International Programs Department on behalf of your student or take extreme measures such as fly your student home.

 Your Returning Student

 Prepare for your returning student to be changed by his/her study abroad experience.
 He/she might like new foods, express new perspectives, speak or even dress differently.
 This is not unusual.
-Your students will have been exposed to a plethora of new ideas, practices and philosophies.
-Expect some change and be patient as it will take time for your student to sort through his/ her experiences to determine which traits and lessons learned abroad are worth keeping.
+Your student will have been exposed to a plethora of new ideas, practices and philosophies.
+Expect some change and be patient, as it will take time for your student to sort through his/her experiences to determine which traits and lessons learned abroad are worth keeping.